-They prey on those that are insecure and unsure of themselves.
+They prey on those who are insecure and unsure of themselves.
 Psychopaths target those who are cut off from everybody else.

 Why?
-Because they don’t want their control over their victims to be disrupted.
+Because they don’t want the control over their victims to be disrupted.

 It goes without saying that disabilities have a way of turning normal people into easy targets.

-Fortunately, disabilities also have a way of providing unique, educational experiences for viewers.
+Fortunately, disabilities can also provide unique, educational experiences for viewers.

 How do blind people cope with living in a world of darkness?
 Watch Don’t Breathe.
 How does a tetraplegic go on about his business?
 Watch The Bone Collector.

-We have an innate fascination for characters representing a different walk of life that we’re not familiar with.
+We have an innate fascination with characters representing a different walk of life that we’re not familiar with.
 (The satisfaction you feel when learning something cool is actually a dopamine rush)

 And that’s why it makes NO sense for a movie like The Unholy to disregard a deaf character’s unique identity and experience for something as turgid as a journalist’s lifestyle.